Ferroxius/No-Worldmap-Levels/README.md

 # Compatability
 This mod modifies panel_worldmap.redswf meaning any other mods that also modify this file will be incompatible unless I make an adaptation of it

+Currently the following mods have adaptations for them (You do not require the main mod when using an adaptation)
+- All Quest Objectives On Map
+- Colored Map Markers

 # Installation
 Drag and drop modWorldmapLevels into your mods folder

 # Uninstallation
 Take modNoWorldmapLevels out of your mods folder

+# Credits
+Wolfmark for All Quest Objectives files
+DJ_Kovrik for Colored Map Markers files